peijiehu/automation-rspec/README.md

 #### Advantages over Minitest
 * parallel: highly configurable parallel-tests gem, works out of the box(eg. integrates with saucelabs without any effort)
+* headless:
-* headless: capybara-webkit is easy to install(just a gem) and to work with, compared to phantomjs ghost for minitest which seems similar but is actually a pain to work with(issues during test run and it requires installation of phantomjs which differs from OS to OS)
+    - capybara-webkit is easy to install(just a gem) and to work with, compared to phantomjs ghost for minitest is a pain to work with(issues during test run and installation of phantomjs differs from OS to OS)
+    - capybara-webkit doesn't require you to explicitly run anything on the background and it allows multiple headless tests running at the same time on one machine, while phantomjs requires you to start ghost driver process at a port of localhost and it only allows one test to connect to one port which makes parallelization for headless testing really tough.
+    drawbacks: has dependency on Qt, requires xvfb on linux
 * built-in tagging: predefined tags and custom tags
 * skip: doesn't run before hooks for skipped specs which makes sense while minitest runs before hooks if you mark a test as skip
 * Bonus point if you use rspec for unit testing: consistency(not that important though)